Devlet Bahçeli: Foreign policy

 In 2015 a Uyghur-staffed, Turkish-owned Chinese restaurant was assaulted by Turkish nationalists; they also attacked the Dutch consulate, mistaking it for the Russian consulate, and assaulted several South Korean tourists, believing them to be Chinese.
 Devlet Bahçeli said that the attacks by MHP affiliated Turkish youth on South Korean tourists was "understandable", telling the Turkish news paper Hürriyet that: "What is the difference between a Korean and a Chinese anyway?
 They both have slitty eyes.
 Does it make any difference?"

 After an amassing of Greek and Turkish troops at the border amid rising tensions between the two countries, Bahçeli accused Greek defense minister Panos Kammenos of being mentally ill, proclaiming that he should "visit a clinic" among other insults.

 Following the recognition of the Armenian genocide by the German Parliament, Bahçeli has stated that the deportations of Armenians were "absolutely correct" and should be repeated if a similar event occurs.
 He has also glorified the Three Pashas, perpetrators of the Armenian genocide, on numerous occasions.
 After Joe Biden became the first US President to officially acknowledge the Armenian genocide on 24 April 2021, Bahçeli threatened Armenians living in Turkey, Turkish leftists, and Turkish citizens who recognized the genocide, with death, stating "When you look at us, we will make sure that you will see Talaat, Enver Pasha, and Mustafa Kemal Atatürk."
 He also denied that there were any genocides or massacres in Turkey's history.

 Bahçeli accused Russia of murdering Turkish soldiers who were attacked by Russian fighter planes in 2017.
 He said: "Russia shoots our soldiers, then disgusts them.
 This is a mistaken, shameful, international law said to count."
 In March 2022, after the Russian invasion of Ukraine, he urged Russia to "stop the invasion immediately", adding that "the attempt to take Donbas away from Ukraine is separatism."
 In September 2025, he proposed an alliance between Turkey, China and Russia to counter the United States-Israel alliance.

 Personal life

 Bahçeli is unmarried.
 He supported the football team Beşiktaş until 2023, but canceled his membership in the club after fans demanded the government to resign over its deficient response to the earthquake in February 2023 during its match against Konyaspor.

-He has close ties to mafia boss Alaettin Çakıcı whom he visited in prison, and for who he demanded a general amnesty.
+He has close ties to mafia boss Alaettin Çakıcı whom he visited in prison, and for whom he demanded a general amnesty.
 The demand was denied by Erdoğan.

 On February 6, 2025, Devlet Bahçeli was hospitalized for a planned heart valve replacement surgery due to a degeneration in the valve he had replaced a decade prior.